netherlands-coding-live/netherlands-coding-live.github.io/content/friends.md

 title = 'Friends and Support 👫'
 +++

-NL_CL is very happy and grateful to have been able to work together with these amazing parties
+NL_CL is very happy and grateful to have been working together or have been funded by these amazing people and institutes:

 - [Creative Coding Utrecht](https://creativecodingutrecht.nl/")
 - [Instrument Inventors Initiative](https://instrumentinventors.org/")